 Psst!
 If you haven’t already heard, sardines are the new tuna and these Paleo Fish Wraps will convert any naysayer!

 *Libby’s Note to the Paleo Purist: if you’re a paleo purist, you will obviously stay away from the rice wrap.
 Rice is a grey area for paleo.
-It does not contain gluten so many who follow the Paleo diet do include white rice in their diet, however, the strict paleo-ists cut all grains (and pseudo grains) from their diet.
-Either way, the sardine filling is the nutritional star of the show so you won’t be disappointed! 🙂
+It does not contain gluten so many who follow the Paleo diet do include white rice in their diet, however, the strict paleo-ists cut all grains (and pseudo-grains) from their diet.
+Eat alone or in a complaint wrap.
+Either way, the sardine filling is the nutritional star of the show so you won’t be disappointed! :-)

 **Scroll down for step-by-step pictures and instructions